Revocable or Living Trusts

 This account is established by the court for minors and persons with a legal disability who must have their property managed by someone.
 These managers are known as “conservators”.
 Hilltop Bank acts in a fiduciary capacity as conservator in administering this type of account.
 The Bank’s duties and responsibilities include such things as marshaling, appraising, inventorying, investing and protecting assets, and continued management of those assets to meet the needs of the minor or incapacitated person.

-By appointing Hilltop Bank as Trustee of your trust, you will ensure that your trust receives personal attention from one of our professional, experienced Trust Officers who can provide prudent investment management for your beneficiaries.
-Hilltop Bank offers continuity and expert administration of your trust, and has an established, successful history of trust administration and investment expertise.
+By appointing Hilltop Bank as the Trustee of your trust, you will ensure that your trust receives personal attention from one of our professional, experienced Wealth Management Officers who can provide prudent investment management for your beneficiaries.
+Hilltop Bank offers continuity and expert administration of your trust and has an established, successful history of trust administration and investment expertise.

-Please email or visit one of the Trust and Financial Services Department Officers at the Main Office to determine if a trust is appropriate for you and what Hilltop Bank can provide as Trustee.
-Click the button below to contact a Trust Representative, or call our Trust Department at (307) 577-3470.
+Please email or visit one of the Wealth Management Officers at the Main Office to determine if a trust is appropriate for you and what Hilltop Bank can provide as Trustee.
+Click the button below to contact a Wealth Management Representative, or call our Wealth Management Department at (307) 577-3305.